maf-kakimoto/Slack/README.md

+# Slack

+## Outline

-This software is to operate Slack.
+- This software is to operate Slack.
-It is released under the MIT License, see LICENSE.txt
+- It is released under the MIT License, see LICENSE.txt